CurtisGreen/dallas-area-transit-alliance/_posts/week-without-driving.md

 ---
 title: "Week Without Driving: September 30 - October 6, 2024"
 excerpt: "Nearly a third of people living in the United States – people with disabilities, young people, seniors and people who can’t afford cars or gas- do not drive.
-Join us in Week Without Driving co-hosted by Dallas Bicycle Coalition and Better Block, and partnered by Feonix Mobility, Dallas Area Transit Alliance, DFW Urbanistas, Dallas Youth Commission, Dallas Disability Commission, and Dallas Neighbors for Housing"
+Join us in Week Without Driving co-hosted by Dallas Bicycle Coalition and Better Block, and partnered by Feonix Mobility, Dallas Area Transit Alliance, DFW Urbanistas, Dallas Youth Commission, and Dallas Neighbors for Housing"
 coverImage: "/assets/blog/week-without-driving/WWD_Cover.png"
 date: "2024-09-16T05:00:00.000Z"
 author: